-The CommissionersThe Princess Royal Training Awards Commission is composed of HRH The Princess Royal and seven leading figures in the business and learning & development community.
+The CommissionersThe Princess Royal Training Awards Commission is composed of HRH The Princess Royal and leading figures in the business and learning & development community.

 Pat Stringfellow MBE HonFCGI